Stockton and Darlington Railway Heritage Action Zone

 To help better understand the heritage of the Stockton and Darlington railway, we have analysed thousands of aerial photographs of the line and its surrounding features.
 You can see a summary of this aerial mapping of the railway in in our research report.

-We're calling on you to help us prepare for the 2025 bicentenary of the Stockton and Darlington Railway by enriching the list with your stories and photographs of the area.
+We're calling on you to help us prepare for the 2025 bicentenary of the Stockton and Darlington Railway by adding your stories and photographs of the area.